Human Rights First

-Human Rights First (formerly known as the Lawyers Committee for International Human Rights) is a nonpartisan, 501(c)(3), international human rights organization based in New York City and Washington, D.C.
-In 2004, Human Rights First started its "End Torture Now" campaign.
-The organization also runs the Fighting Discrimination program which focuses on hate crime.
+Human Rights First (formerly known as the Lawyers Committee for International Human Rights) is a nonpartisan, 501(c)(3), international human rights organization based in New York City, Los Angeles and Washington, D.C.
+Its work centers on four main issue areas: authoritarianism, extremism, systemic injustice and the abuse of technology.
+It closely works with lawyers, veterans and security experts, technologists, and allied advocates to further its policy agenda.
+In 2004, it launched an "End Torture Now" campaign.
+The organization also runs the Fighting Discrimination program which focuses on hate crimes.

-Board of Directors
+Board of directors

 Human Rights First is governed by a board of directors composed of 92 members, including a 30-person Board of Advocates and a 13-person Emeritus Board.